 Some good vegetable options for pregnant guinea pigs that you can feed her each day include; bell peppers, broccoli, romaine lettuce, and kale.

-Tomato, while technically a fruit, is also a great addition to your guinea pig’s diet that can be fed daily as it’s high in vitamin C.
+Tomato, while technically a fruit, is also a great addition to your guinea pig’s diet that can be fed daily as it’s high in vit C.

-Fruits like kiwi and orange are rich in vitamin C and can be given to your guinea pig every now again.
+During the gestation period, fruits like kiwi and orange are rich in vitamin C and can be given to your pregnant sow every now and again.

-Only feed a small amount of these fruits as they can cause an upset stomach, and citrus can lead to mouth sores if fed in large portions.
+Only feed a small amount of these fruits as they can cause an upset stomach, and citrus can lead to mouth sores if given in large portions.

 I also like to offer my pregnant guinea pigs a small amount of lucerne hay every few days as it’s an excellent source of calcium.